monozukuri-travel-tech/action-clickhouse-in-ci/README.md

 # action-clickhouse-in-ci
-Run Clickhouse in GitHub Actions
+An action that runs ClickHouse on the default ports in GitHub Actions.